 Encourage healthy behaviours

 Evening routines help families unwind from their busy days and will help children (especially younger ones) go to bed easier.
-Eating in front of the TV is also a no-no because it can lead to overeating and weight gain as children get older.
+Eating in front of a screen can stop kids from recognising when they are full, which can lead to overeating.
 Enjoy meal times together at the dining table and use it as an opportunity to share news and reconnect before bedtime.

 Be a good role model